 “Business credit and personal credit are both measures of creditworthiness, but business credit is based on a business’s financial history, whereas personal credit is based on an individual’s spending and debt history,” says Jeffrey Bumbales, director of marketing and strategic partnerships at Credibly.

 Business credit scores can influence a business’s reputation and represent the likelihood of your business defaulting on a payment.
-Similar to personal credit scores, there are several scoring models you can use to measure your business’s credit health.
+There are several scoring models you can use to measure your business’s credit health.
 These business services, however, each have their own method of determining a business’s score, including significantly different score ranges:

 |Dun & Bradstreet PAYDEX Score||0-100|